oribarilan/fliq/README.md

 def take(n: int = 1, predicate: Optional[Predicate] = None) -> 'Query'
 ```

-Yields up to n items that satisfies the predicate (if provided).
+Yields up to n items that satisfy the predicate (if provided).
-In case the iterable is ordered, the first n items are returned.
+In case the query is ordered, the first n elements are returned.

 Args:
     <br />
     n: Optional.
-The number of items to take.
+The number of elements to take.
 Defaults to 1.
     <br />
     predicate: Optional.
-The predicate to filter the iterable by.
+The predicate to filter the query by.

 <a id="query.Query.skip"></a>